Raise your hand if you’ve heard some of these tips in marketing conferences:

 First, I’ll skip talking about entertaining content being shareable.
 Thus a viral video of your pet doing silly dance moves is shareable, but this entertaining content isn’t often aligned with your product and converting new clients.
 In general, getting it right is tough if the audience doesn’t know you yet.

 Third, I’ll be touching images and videos very gently - and concentrating on long-form content.
-We’ve covered the ingredients of a viral live video and tips to create engaging Instagram images earlier.

 Great, I think we are ready to go.